-The teams serves the most vulnerable, people with serious mental illness and other substance abuse issues with barriers to getting care.
+Their client Joel relapsed after nine months.
+He wants help but can’t get a prescription after losing his ID.
+They help the most vulnerable, those with serious mental illness and other substance abuse issues with barriers to getting care.

 RELATED: Spring Valley residents upset over homeless population at popular park

-The HOT team gets help from Interfaith Social Worker Chris Torres, who goes out with officers every day.
+The HOT team gets help from Interfaith Social Worker Curtis Torres, who goes out with officers every day.
 Thanks to recent city funding, a second social worker was hired to the team.

 A separate team works to tackle homeless encampments in the riverbed.
 They give out citations and enforce cleaning out encampments.